JHP4911/Thessis-Dphil/UsefulDocsForViva/ThesisQuestions.md

 > Why would you use linear fitting procedures over non-linear ones and what's the difference?

+### Data Reduction Chapter

+> What's the difference between the profile fitted and the summed intensity estimates?

+> What is the Lorentz-Polarisation correction factor

 ### SAXS Chapter

 > With regard to SAXS radioprotectants, what are DTT and TCEP